-I used my trusty basic muffin recipe as the base for these lemon drizzle muffins, and it never disappoints.
+I use my simple, basic muffin recipe as the foundation for these delightful lemon drizzle muffins.

 Jump to: